FAQs

 Why two people?
 Who can they be?

-In developing the Pathways Program, a theme emerged from other programs we connected with, organizational and sectoral change isn’t something easily accomplished by one person.
+Through the Pathways program and other work, a clear theme emerged: organizational and sectoral change isn’t something easily accomplished by one person.
 Change requires collaboration to be sustainable.
-By participating with a learning partner, each person will have access to someone within the organization to share ideas and provide support.
+By participating with a partner, each person will have access to someone within the organization to share ideas and provide support.
+Participants must be committed to being able to work together and come into the program with an established good working relationship.

-Organizations are able to send any two individuals (staff, volunteers, or contractors) who are committed to learning, unlearning, and taking action – and are in a position to influence change in their organization.
-This will be different for different organizations.
-We encourage organizations to select individuals who will be best positioned to support action with the organization during and after the program and who are learned in sharing their learning and ideas with the broader organization.
+Organizations are able to send any two individuals (staff, volunteers, or contractors) who are committed to learning, reflection, and taking action, and are in a position to influence change in their organization.
+This journey will be unique to your organization..
+We encourage organizations to select individuals who will be best positioned to support action within the organization during and after the program and who are supported in sharing their learning and ideas with the broader organization.
 Please reach out to us if you need help selecting participants. [email protected]

-We have a very committed team and Board.
-Can more than 2 people participate in the program?
+We have a very committed team and board.
+Can more than two people participate in the program?

 I am very committed.
 Can I put more time in?

 Yes!
 There is no maximum number of hours you can put into this program.
-Participants will have the opportunity to co-create a learning plan with their Guide, which will include the number of hours you wish to commit.
-During the development of the Pathways Program we have worked to compile resources, recordings, and readings that focus on justice, equity, diversity, inclusion, and access.
+Participants will have the opportunity to co-create a learning plan with their Guide, which will include the number of hours they may wish to commit.
+The Pathways team works to compile learning opportunities such as resources, recordings, workshops, online courses, and readings that focus on a wide range of topics important for equity and access.
 Individuals participating in the Pathways Program will have access to curated resources and live-training opportunities to expand and continue their learning journeys.

 Is there flexibility?
-We are very busy certain months of the year.
+We are very busy at certain times of the year.

-Can the 2 participants have different learning plans?
+Can the two participants have different learning plans?

 Yes.
-Although there will be an overall plan and goals for the organization, the 2 participants may have different learning styles, schedules, or amount of time to commit to the program.
-Everyone entering the program will have their own experience, the 2 participants may be at different places in terms of equity and access.
+Although there will be an overall plan and goals for the organization, the two participants may have different learning styles, schedules, or amounts of time to commit to the program.
+Everyone entering the program will have their own experience; the two participants may be at different places in terms of equity and access.

 Can you give me an example of a learning plan?